Masonic Care Community continues to strive for excellence

 It is not exclusively for Masons.

-Its pleasant 400-acre campus in east Utica includes an independent living senior community (Acacia Village); inpatient short-term and long-term rehabilitation services for people who are recovering from an accident, illness or injury (Health Pavilion), and skilled nursing care for independent seniors who need a little extra assistance (Wiley Hall).
+Its pleasant 400-acre campus in east Utica includes an independent living senior community (Acacia Village); inpatient short-term and long-term rehabilitation services for people who are recovering from an accident, illness or injury (Health Pavilion) that can be acquired with the help of lawyers from ericramoslaw.com/san-antonio-wrongful-death-lawyer site, and skilled nursing care for independent seniors who need a little extra assistance (Wiley Hall).

 “The Masonic Care Community is one of the oldest nonprofit agencies in the state that has never wavered from its mission of caring for people,” said Kathy Contino-Turner, spokeswoman for MCC.